sitedata/checklyhq.com/site/content/docs/browser-checks/quickstart.md

 **2. Initial navigation:** We use the `page.goto()` method to load the first page.

 **3. Fill out input fields and submit:** Using the `page.type()` and `page.click()` methods we enter our email address and password and click the login button.
-You would actually usedenvironment variables here normally to keep sensitive data out of your scripts.
+You would normally use environment variables here to keep sensitive data out of your scripts.
 See [Login scenarios and secrets](/docs/browser-checks/login-and-secrets/) for more info.

 **4. Wait for dashboard and close:** The expected behaviour is that the dashboard loads.
 In our case we can recognise this